Ringworm in Children

 of the rash to confirm the diagnosis.

-How is ringworm in children treated?
+How is ringworm treated in a child?

 Fungi can live indefinitely on the skin, so ringworm is likely to come back.
 Treatment